IuryAlves/crc-diagram/README.md

 6. [Notes and Documentation](#notes_and_documentation)
 7. [Contributing](#contributing)

 ## What is CRC ? <a name='what_is_crc'></a>

-A Class Responsibility Collaborator (CRC) is a collection of standard index cards that have been divided into three sections.
+A Class Responsibility Collaboration (CRC) is a collection of standard index cards that have been divided into three sections.

 ![crc_card](docs/crc_card.jpg)